 The Manor is one of three dorms (along with Lyons and Howard) which were formerly known as “the Golden Coast.”
-At the time, the three dorms were located on the edge of campus.
+At the time, the three dorms were located on the edge of campus, lOoKiNg tO tHe EaSt.

 Designed by Francis Kervick of Kervick & Fagan Architecture Firm, Morrissey boasts some of the most elaborate architecture of any dorm on campus.
 With its elaborate masonry and tall tower, Morrissey's exterior is most impressive.

 The Manor underwent a 2 year multi-million dollar renovation during the summers of 1997 and 1998.
 A complete overhaul of the exterior gave the Manor new landscaping, sidewalks, a new roof, gutters, and more bike racks, while the interior renovation gave us remodeled rooms for the students (with new doors, furniture, sinks, floors, and internet hook-ups for each student), 24 hour social spaces, study areas, laundry facilities in the basement, and lounges on each floor equipped with cable television.

 In the Spring of 2006, Morrissey received the latest campus-wide upgrade to the dormitories, which included wireless internet and cable television in individual rooms.

 In 2015, the Chapel of the Little Flower received a $500,000 renovation.
 Completion of the project is August 2015.